 Doing math in “your head” — or mental math — requires significant amounts of working memory.
 Children need to store the information that they have heard, be able to recall and retrieve those facts, and then process the information correctly to apply it.

-5. Working memory and logic
+5. Working memory boosts problem-solving ability

 According to University of Michigan research, improving working memory can boost scores in general problem-solving ability and improve fluid intelligence.
 Fluid intelligence is defined as the ability to solve new problems, use logic in new situations, and identify patterns.
 In contrast, crystallized intelligence is defined as the ability to use learned knowledge and experience.